Audio DAC mods

 It is not much but it may be confusing the CS8414 chip, as during the ramp up the gradual voltage increase reaches a point where it can power the chip but not having it function properly.

-If I add capacitence, the popping gets worse and the DAC just outputs noise (i.e. "hissing") more often from the audio stage.
+If I add capacitance, the popping gets worse and the DAC just outputs noise (i.e. "hissing") more often from the audio stage.
 So it does seem related to the ramp up in voltage/inrush of current on initial start up.

-Reading the CS8414 datasheet, It says:
+Reading the CS8414 data sheet, It says:

 The CS8414 should be reset immediately after power-up and any time the user issues a system wide reset.